Skip to main content

 • Quotes

-1. You can add a picture as a background by clicking on the grey area in the slide (1) or from the panel on the right.
+1. You can add a picture as a background by clicking on the gray area in the slide (1) or from the panel on the right.
 You can also choose different layout formats from that same side panel (2).
-The picture will be imported from your computer files;
+The picture will be imported from your computer files.

 2. You can also add a picture to your slides via the markdown syntax: ![alt-text](link to the image).
 The image will be inserted directly in the slide, between text lines.